raymond-1227/raymond-1227.github.io/index.md

-## Hi User!
-You Found MEE!
+## Hey man, you just found my page!
+YAY!

-You can see something boring that I made in this page with MARKDOWN!!
+You could see some boring stuff that I made with **MARKDOWN**!

 ### About Me

 Hello, I'm Raymond.
 I'm a 11 and a half years old kid who lived in Taiwan.
-I like to play Mineceaft, because it is fun tho.
+I like to play Mineceaft.
 I have made 2 Minecraft servers, hope you will enjoy them!
+I'm not a web-developer, but I had no idea why I like CloudFlare CyberSecurity!

-### Computer Specs
+### Computer Specs (It's very old but I still use it :P)

 ***Computer***: iMac 27 Mid 2011